morgil/publinx/README.md

 For the installation of uWSGI and Python 3 (at least 3.4), consult a guide you trust.

-Additionally, install the Python modules python-dateutil, flask and uwsgi (if they are not installed yet).
+Additionally, install the Python modules bcrypt, python-dateutil, flask and uwsgi (if they are not installed yet): `pip install -r requirements.txt`

 # Configuration